lochungtin/lochungtin/README.md

 - <a href="http://github.com/lochungtin/kmeans-clustering">K Means Clustering</a>, a <a href="https://www.npmjs.com/package/@enigmaoffline/kmeans-clustering">npm</a> package to perform k-means clustering on a data set

+- <a href="http://github.com/lochungtin/node-file-tree">Node File Tree</a>, a <a href="https://www.npmjs.com/package/@enigmaoffline/node-file-tree">npm</a> package that creates a simple file tree with any root folder

 - <a href="http://github.com/lochungtin/RN2048">RN2048</a>, the 2048 game, coded and <a href="http://github.com/lochungtin/RN2048/releases">released</a> in React Native as a 4 day weekend challenge

 ## **Current Work**